 Insadong

 Sure, Insadong has become a bit of a tourist trap.
-But I’m 100% confident that you’ll love wandering around this lively neighbourhood in central Seoul.
+But I’m 100% confident that you’ll love wandering around this lively neighborhood in central Seoul.

-The Insadong area is one of the top places to see in Seoul.
-It centres around Insadong-gil.
-Along this colorful and bustling street. you’ll find clothing shops, cosmetic boutiques, and street-side snacks to tackle your Korean food cravings.
+The Insadong area centres around Insadong-gil.
+Along this colorful and bustling street, you’ll find clothing shops, cosmetic boutiques, and street-side snacks to tackle your Korean food cravings.

 Insadong is at its most atmospheric, though, in the narrow alleyways that radiate from its main strip.
 Within them, you’ll find hidden art galleries, restaurants, and traditional teahouses harkening back to a Seoul long forgotten.

 While visiting Insadong, don’t miss out on Ssamziegil.
-This colourful spiralled shopping complex features a barrage of fashion boutiques and handcraft shops.
+This colorful spiraled shopping complex features a barrage of fashion boutiques and handcraft shops.

 Getting there: Take Subway Line 3 to Anguk Station.
-From Exit 6, walk about 100 metres down Yulgok-ro.
+From Exit 6, walk about 100 meters down Yulgok-ro.
 Insadong-gil is the first street to the left.

 Noryangjin Fish Market

-Unless you’re born into a family of seafarers, the thought of visiting a seafood market while travelling probably didn’t slot into your travel plans.
-For good reason though, don’t miss out on Noryangjin Fish Market.
+Unless you’re born into a family of seafarers, the thought of visiting a seafood market while traveling probably didn’t slot into your travel plans.
+For good reason, though, don’t miss out on Noryangjin Fish Market.
 This famed market is easily one of the coolest cultural attractions in Seoul.

 Noryangjin Fish Market throws some truly unique scenes your way.
 Plug your nose and get out your camera to capture the action as you ply through stall after stall.
 They’re filled with prawns, crab, octopi, squid, tuna, mackerel—and just about every other sea creature you could fathom!